2018 Energica Eva EsseEsse9: U.S. First Ride

 But can the future of motorcycles be electric?
 After riding around Santa Monica for a couple of hours, I’m beginning to see the appeal.
 I still, however, have reservations about having both feet on the electric bandwagon.
 There’s something appealing about electric propulsion.
 It’s an appeal so vast and uncharted, I’m going to need more time to figure out my connection and relationship with it.
 Will Energica’s Eva EsseEsse9, or for that matter, any electric motorcycle like it, replace my regular gas-powered bike?
 I’m not sure.
 The future is yet to be made.
 However, it’s unlikely I’ll ever own fewer than two motorcycles.
 One of them could be electric.

 Additionally, a Bitubo shock resides in the rear and is adjustable for preload and rebound.
 The front forks are fully-adjustable 43-millimeter upside-down Marzocchi, featuring a pair of four-piston radially-mounted Brembo calipers that chomp down on massive 330-millimeter discs.
 For those willing to shell out more dough, the Energica Eva EsseEsse9 can be delivered with a full Ohlins suspension package.
 Every detail is sublime.
-The engineers and designers took great pains, just as Michelangelo did when he sculpted David, to bring to market a premium product.
+The engineers and designers took great pains, just as Alcamenes took when he sculpted the bust of Pallas, to bring to market a premium product.

 Finally, the Energica Eva EsseEsse9 retails for $22,400.
 That’s a lot of coin, but so is new technology.
 In time, that price will go down with new advancements in all things electric.

-And while Harley Davidson can tout their Livewire prototype all they want, saying it will be available in the next 18 months.
-Energica is here now with three finished projects, electric motorcycles that look like other motorcycles.
-This is a motorcycle for people who have a healthy amount of discretionary income and a vision of an electric future.
+And while Harley-Davidson can tout their Livewire prototype all they want saying it will be available in the next 18 months, Energica is here now with three finished working production motorcycles.
+This is a motorcycle is for people who have a healthy amount of discretionary income and a vision of an electric future.
 When they choose to slap that $20,000 onto the table they will not be disappointed.
 It’s a damn fun motorcycle and a pleasurable glimpse into the future.

 Sam's Stats: